vincentchachere/osticket-prereqs/README.md

 ***

-### 37. ) Congratulations, hopefully it is installed with no errors!

-- Browse to your help desk login page: http://localhost/osTicket/scp/login.php
+### 37. ) Browse to your help desk login page: http://localhost/osTicket/scp/login.php

-  - *Copy and Paste the link into your Browser*
+- Copy and Paste the link into a tab in your Browser

 - Before logging in we need to do 2 Things!